 To earn your B.A. in Psychology, you complete a minimum of 120 credits including core requirements, major requirements, and free electives.
 The major requirements are outlined below.
 For more information about courses, please see the St. John's College of Liberal Arts and Sciences section of our Undergraduate Bulletin.

-Twenty-eight credits of Free Electives are required for the Psychology program.
+Twenty-two credits of Free Electives are required for the Psychology program.
 However, this total may vary slightly depending on the courses taken to complete the Free Electives and St. John’s College Core Elective requirement.
 Regardless, the student must complete all requirements and finish a minimum of 120 credits with at least a 2.0 in both their overall and major indices to be eligible for a Bachelor of Arts degree.